-So what’s it all about?
-Well MGLive! is the biggest gathering of MGs in the world and even though my knowledge of MGs only really stretched to MGBs there were of course older MGAs, newer MGCs and many MG Rovers and MG Maestros as well.
+Well MGLive! is the biggest gathering of MGs in the world.
+Even though my knowledge of MGs only really stretched to MGBs there were of course older MGAs, newer MGCs and many MG Rovers and MG Maestros as well.
 There were also many old men with beards but this didn’t appear to be a prerequisite for attending.

-So after maybe 10/15 minutes we were all done and dusted and after passing the “chequered flag” along the ‘International Pits Straight’ we headed back to the communal car park to meet up with the parents.
+So after maybe 10/15 minutes we were all done and dusted and after passing the “chequered flag” along the ‘International Pits Straight’.
+We headed back to the communal car park to meet up with the parents.
 So no incidents.
-No dramas.
-A nice little spin for our M-reg Citroen yellow MGB GT and the bonus of seeing Extra Gear filmed, which did lead to my girlfriend’s dad making a small cameo appearance – I’m fairly sure chiefly due to his signature MGB owner’s beard 😉
+No dramas and a nice little spin for our M-reg MGB GT.
+As a little bonus we saw Extra Gear being filmed.
+This did lead to my girlfriend’s dad making a small cameo appearance.
+I’m fairly sure chiefly due to his signature MGB owner’s beard 😉